Are you interested in joining the Catholic faith ?

 - What if I’m not at all sure I want to become a Catholic Christian ?

 - The RCIA journey is an opportunity for spiritual discernment and formation for anyone with interest in the Catholic faith, its beliefs and its practices.
 It is a free and open opportunity for inquiry, learning and growth with no pressure to change your denominational faith or to become Catholic, although many come to this journey with the intent to receive the Sacraments of the Church.
 As Catholic Christians, we respect other faiths, their worship, and their sincere desire to seek God.

 - What is involved in RCIA ?

-- We meet on Wednesday evenings, from 6:15- 8:00 PM, in the Marian Building (the old school building at the east end of our campus).
+- We meet on Monday evenings, from 7:00-8:30 PM, in the Parish Center Conference Rooms.
 There are no fees required.
 Topics, schedules and calendars are provided for all inquirers.
 Throughout the year, there are several special liturgies and events centered on our worship to celebrate steps along our journey.
-Our RCIA faith journey begins in the early fall, celebrates the Sacraments of Initiation at the Holy Vigil of Easter, and culminates for the year at the celebration of Pentecost (50 days after Easter).
+Our RCIA faith journey begins in the early fall, celebrates the Sacraments of Initiation (Baptism, Confirmation, and Holy Eucharist) at the Holy Vigil of Easter, and culminates for the year at the celebration of Pentecost (50 days after Easter).